Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Avoid others who are sick: You are at increased risk of a severe infection.

 - Treat flares quickly: This will help prevent serious illness.

 How can I help prevent a lupus flare?

 - Eat healthy foods: Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.

 - Exercise: This will help decrease your symptoms and prevent depression.
-Ask your caregiver about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.

 - Manage your stress: Stress may slow healing and lead to illness.
 Learn ways to control stress, such as relaxation, deep breathing, and music.
 Talk to someone about things that upset you.

 Where can I find support and more information?